AllanccWang/electronic_projects/LAB18_Weight_Sensor_HX711_module_Load_Cell_Calibration/README.md

 # HX711 module Load Cell Calibration (Weight Sensor Validation)

 This step validates the **weight sensing functionality** using the HX711 Load Cell Amplifier module by establishing a correct calibration factor and zeroing the scale.
-This ensures the PoC can accurately measure object weight for subsequent classification rules.
+This ensures the HX711 can accurately measure object weight for subsequent classification rules.

 The final calibration factor of **50.4** was determined through trial-and-error to achieve high accuracy ($\approx 9.1 \text{ g}$ for a $9.2 \text{ g}$ standard weight).